 10.0.0.11 as the secondary IP.

 Have you done the proper configuration, restart your network or reboot.
-Your Pi now have two static IPs.
+Your Pi should now have two static IPs.
 Let’s check it.

 $ ip a